Lindt8/PHITS-Tools/paper.md

-PHITS Tools provides universal output parsers for the PHITS and DCHAIN codes, capable of processing all of the relevant output files produced by each code and outputting the numerical results and metadata in a consistent, standardized output format, also able to automatically make and save plots (PNG/PDF) of tally results too.
+PHITS Tools provides universal output parsers for the PHITS and DCHAIN codes, capable of processing all of the relevant output files produced by each code and outputting the numerical results and metadata in a consistent, standardized output format, also able to automatically make and save plots (PNG/PDF) of tally results.
 No similar comprehensive PHITS/DCHAIN output parsing utilities presently exist.
 The MCPL: Monte Carlo Particle Lists [@MCPL_ref] package can parse PHITS binary dump files if using one of two specific combinations of tally dump parameter settings, and